ArjunSNair00/NodeScape/README.md

 - 🗄️ **Persistent Database:** Transitioning from browser local storage to an actual, robust database system to save graphs securely and seamlessly across multiple devices.
 - ⚙️ **Dedicated AI Backend:** Building a separate back-end architecture specifically designed to interface with various AI models and services securely and efficiently.
 - 🔍 **Search Bar:** Ability to search and filter nodes, and also by content within the node.
+- hover the node to see the content
+- attach nodes dynamically as you go (when using ai to generate nodes and edges)
 ---

 <p align="center">